replikativ/replikativ/README.md

 ## Design

-`replikativ` consists of two parts, a core of CRDTs, especially a newly crafted one for a repository in the `replikativ.crdt.repo` namespaces, and a generic replication protocol for CRDTs in `replikativ.core` and some middlewares.
+`replikativ` consists of two parts, a core of CRDTs, especially a newly crafted one for a git-like repository in the `replikativ.crdt.cdvcs` namespaces, and a generic replication protocol for CRDTs in `replikativ.core` and some middlewares.
 The replication can be extended for any CRDT and we will try to provide as many implementations as possible by default.
 Together the CRDTs and the replication provides conflict-free convergent replication.
 The datatypes decouple resolution of application level state changes (writes) from replication over a network.

 The replication protocol partitions the global state space into user specific places for CRDTs, `[email crdt-id]`, possibly further dividing this inside the CRDT into identities (e.g. branches).
 All replication happens between these places.
 All peers automatically replicate CRDTs of each user they subscribe to and push changes as soon as they have all data.

 We make heavy use of [core.async](https://github.com/clojure/core.async) to model peers platform- and network-agnostic just as peers having a pair of messaging channels for `edn` messages.
 We build on platform-neutral durable storage through [konserve](https://github.com/replikativ/konserve).
 At the core is a `pub-sub` scheme between peers, but most functionality is factored into `middlewares` filtering and tweaking the in/out channel pair of each peers pub-sub core.
 This allows decoupled extension of the network protocol.

-For detailed documentation of the repository CRDT look at the [introduction](http://whilo.github.io/replikativ/).
-Or to understand the [pub-sub message protocol for replication](http://whilo.github.io/replikativ/replication.html).
-You can also find test cases for the [stage API](http://whilo.github.io/replikativ/stage.html) and the [pull hooks](http://whilo.github.io/replikativ/hooks.html) there.
+For detailed documentation of CDVCS look at the [introduction](http://replikativ.github.io/replikativ/).
+Or to understand the [pub-sub message protocol for replication](http://replikativ.github.io/replikativ/replication.html).
+You can also find test cases for the [stage API](http://replikativ.github.io/replikativ/stage.html) and the [pull hooks](http://replikativ.github.io/replikativ/hooks.html) there.

 # Repository CRDT

-For the special repository CRDT implicit conflicts might occur (if a device is offline for instance).
-But committing to the same CRDT on different peers in general is not supposed to be the best way to organize distributed writes.
+For the special repository CRDT called CDVCS (confluent distributed version control system) implicit conflicts might occur (if a device is offline for instance).
+But committing to the same CDVCS on different peers in general is not supposed to be the best way to organize distributed writes.
 Instead, explicit pulling or merging between branches or users allows for supervised pulls or merges under each user's control, e.g. through pull-hooks or supervised on stage.

 ## Twisting CAP